 The cane itself is an indigenous plant in South and Southeast Asia.
 Early processing of sugarcane was done traditionally in a small batch.
-First cane stalk is crushed and milled to extract its juice.
+First, cane stalk is crushed and milled to extract its juice.
 After that, the juice is evaporated and crystallized.
 The result is not stable in quality and quantity.

 The first step of cane sugar processing is:

 Nowadays, five stages mill is commonly used.
-In the third stage, water is usually added to improve the extraction process.
-This is called as imbibition.
-By this imbibition, it is expected that the juice is extracted completely from the stalk (which is then called as bagasse).
-Extracted juice is collected underneath the mills and pumped into a temporary tank.
+In the third stage, addition of water may improve the extraction process.
+The common term of water addition in mills is imbibition.
+By this imbibition, complete juice extraction from the stalk (which is then called as bagasse) is possible.
+Extracted juice drips to collector underneath the mills.
+Then, it is pumped into a temporary tank.
 It shall not stay in the tank for a long time as the sugar content may decrease.
 Bagasse contamination to the juice shall also be minimized to avoid high load in next clarification process.
 Meanwhile, bagasse is transferred to a drier to remove the moisture.
-The bagasse might be directly burnt as fuel to generate steam and electricity and might be processed as a paper raw source.
+The bagasse is good source of fuel (to produce steam and electricity) and also as paper raw material.

 From the above step, we can obtain fresh cane juice.
 The juice shall undergo clarification process before production of cane sugar crystal which is the final form of sugar we can consume safely.